strimzi/strimzi.github.io/_posts/2021-05-06-broker-tuning.md

 ### Controlling the log flush of message data

 Usually, log flush thresholds are not usually set and the operating system performs a background flush using its default settings.
-But if you are using application flush management, setting lower flush thresholds might be appropriate if you are looking at ways to decrease latency or you are using faster disks.
+But if you are using application flush management, setting lower flush thresholds might be appropriate if you are using faster disks.

 Use the log flush properties to control the periodic writes of cached message data to disk.
 You can specify the frequency of checks on the log cache in milliseconds.
 Control the frequency of the flush based on the maximum amount of time that a message is kept in-memory and the maximum number of messages in the log before writing to disk.